RocketPy-Team/RocketPy/README.md

 ## Getting Started

-These instructions will get you a copy of RocketPy up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of RocketPy up and running on your local machine.

 ### Prerequisites